 softness, and contrast values; all from within PowerPoint 2013 without having to use an

 external program.
 Follow these steps to learn more:

 - Open your presentation, navigate to any slide that has a

-Just select or double-click the picture to activate the Picture Tools Format
+picture inserted.
+Just select or double-click the picture to activate the Picture Tools Format tab of the

 Figure 1: Picture Tools Format tab of the Ribbon

 - Within the Picture Tools Format tab, locate the Adjust group.
 Here you will find several options that let

 you adjust your pictures.
 Click the